-Beginning March 15, 2011, the Beginning Farmer Program will be posting monthly a Nebraska Forecasted Marketing Year Average Price for corn, soybeans, and wheat that applicants may wish to use in their applications for the Beginning Farmer Tax Credit, when a share crop lease is used.
+Beginning March 15, 2011, the Beginning Farmer Program will be posting monthly a Nebraska Forecasted Marketing Year Average Price for corn, soybeans, and wheat that applicants may use in their applications for the Beginning Farmer Tax Credit, when a share crop lease is used.
 The forecasted marketing year average price is being provided as a guideline for what a reasonable price expectation may be for the upcoming marketing year, as of the date of the application.

-The price may be used for all three tax credit years in the application at the time of submission, but applicants may revise the price higher or lower in the second and third year of the program by providing documentation and explanation of the actual price received or contracted for the grain.
+The price shall be used for all three tax credit years in the application at the time of submission, but applicants may revise the price higher or lower in the second and third year of the program by providing documentation and explanation of the actual price received or contracted for the grain.

 Instructions on using the price to complete the Cash Equivalent Statement may be found on page two of the Cash Equivalent Statement located on the Applications and Forms page.